Cysharp/ConsoleAppFramework/ReadMe.md

     {
         ConsoleApp.Log = msg => logger.LogInformation(msg);
         ConsoleApp.LogError = msg => logger.LogError(msg);
+        ConsoleApp.LogException = ex => logger.LogCritical(ex, "Unhandled exception.");

         return Next.InvokeAsync(context, cancellationToken);
     }
 }
 ```

-> I don't recommend using `ConsoleApp.Log` and `ConsoleApp.LogError` directly as an application logging method, as they are intended to be used as output destinations for internal framework output.
+> I don't recommend using `ConsoleApp.Log`, `ConsoleApp.LogError` and `ConsoleApp.LogException` directly as an application logging method, as they are intended to be used as output destinations for internal framework output.
 > For error handling, it would be better to define your own custom filters for error handling, which would allow you to record more details when handling errors.

 DI can also be effectively used when reading application configuration from `appsettings.json`.
 For example, suppose you have the following JSON file.